huythai5205/SkedgeLife/README.md

 # SkedgeLife

-Let individuals can easily create and schedule classes or sign up for classes such as yoga, coding, messages...etc.
+Let individuals can easily create and schedule classes or sign up for classes such as yoga, coding, massages...etc.

 ###Demo